francabrera/ibmqx-user-guides/rst/beginners-guide/001-Introduction/002-Superposition-and-Entanglement.rst

 |

-To learn more about the concepts of superposition and entanglement, `see <https://www.youtube.com/watch?v=Hi0BzqV_b44>`_ actor Paul Rudd defeat Stephen Hawking in a game of Quantum Chess.
+For a fun exploration of the concepts of superposition and entanglement, `see <https://www.youtube.com/watch?v=Hi0BzqV_b44>`_ actor Paul Rudd defeat Stephen Hawking in a game of Quantum Chess.
 The rules can be